sabi-31/My_Perfect_Arch-linux/README.md

 	sudo pacman -S pipewire pipewire-pulse pavucontrol
 	```

-	>These won't be really relevant until we install Hyprland.
+	>These won't be really relevant until we install a DE.

 5. Utilities